Bruflot/xscreen-rs/README.md

 # xscreen-rs
-A simple and fast screenshot utility written in Rust.
-Uses `xlib` and `image-png`.
+A simple and fast screenshot utility for X11 that aims to emulate macOS' screenshot tool.
 Supports region and fullscreen capture.
 Window capture is a WIP.

-Note: The overlay that darkens the background and highlights the selected region only works if you are using a window compositor; otherwise, only an outline will be drawn that highlights the selected area.
-The colors can be edited in `src/region.rs`.
+A compositor is required for region capture for the time being.
+Colors of the overlay can be edited in `src/region.rs`.

 ## Usage
 Global keybinds must be handled by your window manager.